Del-SFS/Mod-DataCenter-SFS/README.md

 Want to add your mod?
 Create a pull request with:

-1. **(Optional)** Submit an addition request :3
+1. Make a copy of repo.json.
+2. Edit the repo.json file with your mod.

+Or

-2. Update repo.json with your mod's code
+1. Update repo.json with your mod's code.
-3. like this:
+2. like this:
 ```
 {
 "id": __,